thomas-mindruptive/pure-svelte/src/lib/components/sidebarAndNav/README-navigation-system.md

 A precise understanding of these terms is critical for working with the navigation system.

-* Navigation Tree (HierarchyTree and RuntimeHierarchyTree): Represents the available nav-items in the side-bar and/or the breadcrumbs.
+*   **Navigation Tree (`HierarchyTree` and `RuntimeHierarchyTree`):** Represents the complete, hierarchical map of all possible navigation destinations.
+It is the single source of truth for the application's structure.

-* TreeNode: A node in the nav-tree.
-Consists of item (the navigation information) and children.
-A nodes may my visible or invisible.
+*   **TreeNode (`RuntimeHierarchyTreeNode`):** A node in the navigation tree.
+It consists of an `item` (holding navigation metadata like `key`, `href`, `label`) and its `children`.
+Nodes can be configured as visible (e.g., a sidebar link) or invisible (e.g., an "object" node representing a selected entity ID).

 *   **URL / Route**: The address in the browser's address bar.
-The `url.pathname` (e.g., `/suppliers/3/categories`) is the primary, unambiguous input to the navigation system.
+The `url.pathname` (e.g., `/suppliers/3/categories`) is the primary, unambiguous input that drives the entire navigation state.

-*   **Navigation Context (Primitive Path)**: The application's "memory" of the user's location, stored in the central `NavigationState`.
-It is a simple, serializable array of strings and numbers representing the drill-down path (e.g., `['suppliers', 3, 'categories', 5]`).
-It is determined by the `reconcilePaths` function and is responsible for Context Preservation.
+*   **Navigation Context (Primitive Path)**: The application's "memory" of the user's location, stored in the central `navigationState` store.
+It is a simple array of strings and numbers representing the deepest drill-down path (e.g., `['suppliers', 3, 'categories', 5]`).
+It is determined by the `reconcilePaths` function and is the data source for the Breadcrumbs and item enablement.

-*   **Rich Node Path (`nodesOnPath`)**: A temporary, in-memory array of the full `RuntimeHierarchyTreeNode` objects.
-It is created during the `load` function by translating the **Primitive Path (Navigation Context)** against the hierarchy configuration.
-This is the primary data structure consumed by the Breadcrumbs and the `updateDisabledStates` logic.
+*   **Rich Node Path (`nodesOnPath`)**: A temporary, in-memory array of `RuntimeHierarchyTreeNode` objects, created by translating the **Navigation Context** against the hierarchy tree.
+It is the primary data structure consumed by the Breadcrumbs and the `updateDisabledStates` logic.

-*   **Active View (Active Node)**: A pure **UI concept**.
-It is the **single** `RuntimeHierarchyTreeNode` that is marked as "current" in the user interface (e.g., highlighted in the sidebar).
+*   **Active View (`activeNode`)**: A pure **UI concept**.
+It is the **single** `RuntimeHierarchyTreeNode` that is marked as "current" in the user interface (e.g., highlighted in the sidebar, marked as active in the breadcrumbs).
 It is determined **exclusively from the current URL**, separate from the Navigation Context.

 *   **`defaultChild`**: A configuration property on a node.
-Its purpose is to create an architectural bridge between the logical navigation hierarchy and the physical page implementation.
-(See "Architectural Pattern" section for details).
+It creates an architectural bridge between the logical hierarchy and the physical page implementation, allowing a URL that points to an invisible node to correctly highlight a visible child node in the UI.

-*   **Context Preservation**: The core feature where the system retains a user's deep navigation path (the Navigation Context), even when the user navigates to a higher-level "parent" URL.

-*   **Context Reset**: The process of discarding a preserved context when the user navigates to a divergent path (e.g., selects a different entity).

-*   **Context Deepening**: The process of extending the current context when the user navigates further down a consistent path.
+*   **URL Params**: A key-value object passed from the `load` function to the UI components.
+It contains all URL parameters required to correctly resolve dynamic `href` patterns (e.g., `/suppliers/[supplierId]`).
+It is assembled by merging parameters from the deep **Navigation Context** with the parameters from the **current URL**, with the current URL always taking precedence.

 ## **Complete Navigation Flow - A Deeper Example**